Skip to main content

 • Of course, in YOLO mode, all commands, including destructive ones, are allowed.

-Commands are automatically approved in the Default and Auto-Accept modes at a very fine-grained level—commands are parsed and only approved if they match the selected permission mode.
+Commands are automatically approved in the Read-only and Auto-Accept modes at a very fine-grained level—commands are parsed and only approved if they match the selected permission mode.
 Some commands—like sed—can be safe and unsafe by adding or removing command line switches.
 We’re planning to add a complete description of what commands get automatically approved and when they get approved in the near future.